Gardeners and Hellebores

 The common name for Hellebores is Lenten Rose, because they bloom around the season of Lent.
 Hybridizers have latched onto Hellebores and specialized in creating a rainbow of colors, such as yellow, burgundy, spotted, black, pinks, and picotees.
 And the names!….Honeyhill Joy, Ivory Prince, Amber Gem, Berry Swirl, Cotton Candy, Black Diamond, Golden Lotus, Onyx Odyssey, Rose Quartz, Peppermint Ice, are just the tip of the iceberg.
 They sound like paint colors on a paint swatch.

-The downward facing flowers have been bred to tilt outward instead of downward facing so that you can easily see the flower show.
+The normally downward facing flowers have been bred to tilt outward instead of tilted to the ground so that you can easily see the flower show.
 Hybridizers have also turned their attention to the foliage, breeding for variegation, burgundy flushed stems, and silvery sheens.
 All these efforts must have paid off as they are flooding the nurseries and the prices are top dollar.
 I have seen Hellebores for more than $50 a piece.
 They are getting as expensive as some hybridized peonies!

 The culture of Hellebores is so easy that if you just plant them in a shady or partly shady spot, you’re done!
 I have some in sunny locations here in Maryland, but in more southern states, like Florida, plant them in full shade.
 In particular, Lenten Rose is a valuable player for dry shade, the nemesis of many gardeners.
 I use them as a ground cover under large trees where deer are prone to browse.
 For more shady ground cover choices, go to Made for the Shade.